howzitcal/docker_rclone_gdrive/readme.md

-# Simple Google Drive in a docker container
+# Simple Google Drive in a docker container via rclone on alpine linux

 uses rclone to mount your google drive to $HOME/gdrive